 Managing Depression Among Residents

-This datapoint measures the percentage of long-term residents demonstrating signs of depression.
-Some argue that this is a reliable measure of quality of care.
+This datapoint is a measure of the percent of long-term residents who are demonstrating symptoms of depression.
+Many would argue that this is a reasonable measure of quality of care.

 Appropriate Vaccine Usage